hn/bsh-home-appliances/README.md

 which then also determines the length and format of the following message bytes.
 The notation DS.CC-CC is introduced here as a distinct declaration for a command frame.

+For the DS.CC-CC tuples, there is only a very small, overarching defined set of commands ([subsystem S=0](#subsystem-s0)).
-The DS.CC-CC tuples used depend heavily on the machine type (washing machine, dryer, etc.), the respective model and the components and commands used.
-It seems that there is no overarching defined set of commands.
+All other commands and communication concepts depend heavily on the machine type (washing machine, dryer, etc.), the respective model and the components used.

 ##### Other frame types